onassar/PHP-JSON-Validation/README.md

 errors.

 ### failsafe (optional)
+This *optional* attribute/property, if included, ought to contain a boolean value, which intrinsically infers the rule&#039;s importance.

+Failsafe rules are meant to act as a kill-switch.
+By default, **SchemaValidator** instances will evaluate all rules that have been defined.
+However if a **failsafe** property is defined for a rule, and that rule fails, all further validation will end.

+This can be useful for validating a user&#039;s authorization for an application or whether a request came in from a proper source.

 ### rules (optional)
+This *optional* attribute/property, if included, ought to be an array whose signature matches, recursively, the attributes/properties defined in this document.

+A rule&#039;s **rules** array is evaluated only if it&#039;s parent rule is successfully evaluated.
+This can be useful in cases whereby a field must exist for it to have a subsequent rule applied to it.

+For example, if a user is choosing a username during an account registration process, a requirement may be that the username is 4 characters long.
+The schema could reflect this structure by defining a **minLength** rule, and within that rule&#039;s **rules** array, pointing to the validation class and method to ensure the username isn&#039; taken.

+In this example, an unnecessary database hit can be prevented if a username is not the proper length.
+Many other examples can be drawn from this concept, though.

 ### funnel (optional)
 This *optional* attribute ought to contain a boolean value of either true or